-Under normal circumstances, Dr. Min has an open door policy; students may stop by his office or schedule to an appointment by contacting Jullian Lutau, Administrative Support Coordinator, at jtufugafale@sdsu.edu.
-During SDSU Flex, Dr. Min can be contacted via email or students may schedule a Zoom appointment with him by contacting Jullian.

-Important announcements throughout the year will be sent through the Blackboard Communications Central Homeroom website.
+Dr. Min has an open door policy; students may stop by his office or schedule to an appointment by contacting Joanne Rullan, Administrative Support Assistant, at jrullan@sdsu.edu.
+Important announcements throughout the year will be sent through the Canvas Social Work Homeroom.
 Stay in touch with the School of Social Work by liking us on Facebook: San Diego State University School of Social Work, check the Facebook page to learn about important activities, including those sponsored by Dr. Min.
 Also, please follow the School of Social Work on Twitter @SDSUSocialWork